Music of Athens, Georgia: Lumpkin Street

 Local music institutions include the Athens Symphony Orchestra, Athens Choral Society (founded in 1971), Athens Youth Symphony and the Athens Folk Music and Dance Society.
 The Athens Symphony Orchestra was founded in 1978 as a firmly non-profit, strictly volunteer organization, conducted by Albert Ligotti of the University of Georgia.
-The first performance came in 1979; the Orchestra now has two regular performances, one in the summer and one in the winter, and has also done shows for young people, pops concerts and Christmas concerts.
-In 1996, the Athens Symphony moved into its modern home, the Classic Center Theatre in downtown Athens.
+The first performance came in 1979; the orchestra now has two regular performances, one in the summer and one in the winter, and has also done shows for young people, pops concerts and Christmas concerts.
+In 1996, the Athens Symphony moved into its modern home, the Classic Center Theatre at 300 North Thomas Street in downtown Athens.
+This location was Sparky's, a seafood restaurant which hosted local bands and musicians, in the early 1980s.
+In the building's loading bay, on Hancock Avenue, was the Mad Hatter.
+R.E.M., the Blasters and Jerry Lee Lewis played there.

-The University of Georgia's Athens campus has long been an important part of local music.
-Country Music Hall of Fame songwriter and performer "Whispering" Bill Anderson attended UGA and used to play guitar around campus.
+UGA's campus has long been an important part of local music.
+Country Music Hall of Fame songwriter and performer "Whispering" Bill Anderson attended the college and used to play guitar around campus.
 The faculty of the Hugh Hodgson School of Music operate the Georgia Brass Quintet and Georgia Woodwind Quintet.
-Student institutions include the ARCO Chamber Orchestra, Men's and Women's Glee Clubs, several concert choirs, jazz bands, and brass and woodwind ensembles, the Redcoat Marching Band, the University Philharmonia and a Symphony Orchestra.
-The University of Georgia also has multiple a cappella groups, including the Ecotones, Noteworthy, and the Accidentals, who are regionally known.
-The Georgia Bulldogs baseball team who play at Foley Field feature organist Matthew Kaminski (musician).
+Student institutions include the ARCO Chamber Orchestra, Men's and Women's Glee Clubs, several concert choirs, jazz bands and brass and woodwind ensembles, the Redcoat Marching Band, the University Philharmonia and a Symphony Orchestra.
+UGA also has multiple a cappella groups, including With Someone Else's Money, Noteworthy and the Accidentals, who are regionally known.
+The Georgia Bulldogs baseball team, who play at Foley Field, feature organist Matthew Kaminski.